How to Prepare for a College Alumni Interview

 Drozdowski said he hopes students “ask why I chose the university, whether it met my expectations, what I enjoyed most and least about my time there, and if and how my education prepared me for the world.”

-FAQs: Alumni Interviews
+FAQs: College Interviews

 1. The School I Applied to Didn’t Contact Me for An Interview.
 Why?